Postprocessing and reporting

 Key

-iter_sums() Generator[Tuple[Key, Callable, Key], None, None][source]
+iter_sums() Generator[tuple[Key, Callable, Key], None, None][source]

 Generate (key, task) for all possible partial sums of the Key.